-For unexpected deaths (codes) and family is not around, it’s a little different.
+For unexpected deaths (codes) and family is not around, how you notify the family is a little different.
 This should be done by the attending physician.
-Or, if they walk in during the code, whomever was running it should inform them.
+Or, if they walk in during the code, whoever was running it should inform them.

 If your state allows it, two nurses auscultating for heart sounds simultaneously for one minute can pronounce a time of death.